Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 They use infrared flash to see vehicles in the dark.

-All future average speed / point-to-point (P2P) safety cameras will use automated number plate recognition (ANPR) technology which reads number plates.
-ANPR matches a car’s number plate as it enters and exits the average speed measurement zone.
+Average speed / point-to-point (P2P) safety cameras use automated number plate recognition (ANPR) to match a car’s number plate as it enters and exits the average speed measurement zone.

 Diagram showing how average speed safety cameras work.